 To ensure that the Group is responsive to the constant changes in legislation and regulations, the Group has enhanced its approach to drive continued compliance with applicable laws and regulations.
-To this end, a formal RCL FOODS Legal Compliance Policy has been approved by the Board.
-Acknowledging that commitment to compliance is a fundamental component of business, the Group has established a Regulatory Universe which uses a risk-based approach to codify and prioritise the key legislation impacting RCL FOODS.
-This prioritisation has provided insight on key focus areas throughout the Group, which will be addressed and strengthened through training initiatives.
-The establishment of clear responsibilities, accountabilities and reporting processes for compliance positions the Group to proactively identify compliance risks and respond to them in a systematic manner.
-Pursuant to this objective, the Group remains up to date with all intended or promulgated legislation through regular interaction with its corporate attorneys, who keep it informed of changes in the legal landscape
+This approach is underpinned by a formal RCL FOODS Legal Compliance Policy.
+Acknowledging that commitment to compliance is a fundamental component of business, the Group has established a Regulatory Universe which uses a riskbased approach to codify and prioritise the key legislation impacting RCL FOODS.
+This prioritisation has provided insight on key focus areas throughout the Group, which are addressed through communication, training and other awareness initiatives.
+The establishment of clear responsibilities, accountabilities and reporting processes for compliance, positions the Group to proactively identify compliance risks and respond to them in a systematic manner.
+Pursuant to this objective, the Group remains up to date with all intended or promulgated legislation through regular interaction with its corporate attorneys, who keep it informed of changes in the legal landscape.

-The internal audit and risk teams, Group corporate attorneys and other external assurance providers assess significant legal risks and the Group's level of compliance as part of their annual audit activities.
-Reports from the various functions are submitted to the Risk, Audit and Social and Ethics committees on a regular basis.
+The internal audit, risk and legal teams and other external assurance providers assess significant legal risks and the Group's level of compliance as part of their annual audit activities.
+Reports from the various functions are submitted to the Risk, Audit and Social and Ethics Committees on a regular basis.